kubikji2/oneshot-3D-models/_experimental/textile-mesh-test/README.md

 # Textile mesh

-Testing printing different patters on the mesh textile.
+Testing printing different patterns on the mesh textile.